Scroll down to read, press Play to listen.

 When a world-class archer thinks about archery, he doesn’t think about what it feels like to hit the bull’s eye 100 times in a row.
 He thinks about the steps required to produce that level of mastery.
 He envisions the process: how to hold the bow, the way his fingers wrap about it as he loads the arrow and positions it.
 He envisions his stance.
 His positioning.
 Every detail.

 And most importantly: he does it daily.

 He has a Practice.

-What if you had to go in for surgery, and the surgeon came up to you said “Don’t worry, I’ve been thinking positive and visualizing a successful surgery all day; we’ve got this” — you’d probably be wondering if you had the right surgeon wouldn’t you?
+What if you had to go in for surgery, and the surgeon came up to you and said “Don’t worry, I’ve been thinking positive and visualizing a successful surgery all day; we’ve got this” — you’d probably be wondering if you had the right surgeon wouldn’t you?

-You don’t care half as much about how much the surgeon has visualized as much you care about how much he has PRACTICED… How many mock surgeries has he performed?
+You don’t care half as much about how much the surgeon has visualized as much as you care about how much he has PRACTICED… How many mock surgeries has he performed?
 How many real surgeries has he performed?
 What’s his success ratio?
 Does he perform surgeries regularly?
 When was his last surgery?
 Where does he PRACTICE medicine?